Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 - This is a sub-trigger and picks `X` actions from the available list whenever the trigger is activated.
 - Note that the available actions list (but not individual actions) need to be enclosed in parentheses rather than curly brackets.

+**NOTE**: Please see the examples below for valid actions inside `pick n atRandom` blocks.
+The examples will be updated as new actions are made available.

 Syntax:

     trigger {